 Mind's Board of Trustees (Council of Management) is responsible for our governance and strategic direction.
 The Board is accountable for everything we do, including setting our strategic direction, scrutinising our performance and supporting and empowering our Executive Team of Directors.
 We're a federated network, with over 130 local Minds delivering services and support in their local communities.

-We have sixteen trustees on our Board.
-We aim to have a Board that reflects our diverse communities, and over half of our trustees have direct experience of mental health problems.
+We have up to sixteen trustees on our Board.
+We aim to have a Board that reflects our diverse communities and over half of our trustees have direct experience of mental health problems.
 Members have terms of office lasting three years.
 They are eligible to stand for a maximum of three terms (nine years in total).
 Find out more about our current trustees' below.

-We also have five different sub-committees which support our Board, scrutinising different areas of work to add another layer of insight.
-All of our trustees contribute to both the Council of Management and a Committee.
+We also have four sub-committees which support our Board, scrutinising different areas of work to add another layer of insight.
+All of our trustees contribute to both Board and a Committee.

 Our Committees are:

 Our governance structure includes Mind Retail Board which is the board of Minds Matter (Mind Retail).
 This Board leads Mind retail and reports regularly to Mind via Finance, Risk and Audit Committee.
 Mind and Mind Retail have a close relationship which is overseen through an intra-group agreement.